 Students are admitted each year in the fall quarter only.
 Prerequisite courses are done independently prior to applying to the nursing program.
-Students may apply to the program by obtaining a nursing application packet in the Admissions/Registration Office or from the program's website; applications are accepted Fall 2018 will be accepted from March 15, 2018-April 6, 2018.
+Students may apply to the program by obtaining a nursing application packet from the program's website; applications for Fall 2020 will be accepted from March 15, 2020-April 3, 2020.
 The application packet explains, in detail, how to prepare a complete application file.
 Incomplete application files will not be considered for admission.